pypy/pypy/pypy/doc/windows.rst

 The following text gives some hints about how to translate a interpreter written in RPython, using PyPy as an example.

-PyPy supports only being translated as a 32bit program, even on 64bit Windows.
-See at the end of this page for what is missing for a full 64bit translation.

 To build pypy-c you need a working python environment, and a C compiler.
-It is possible to translate with a CPython 2.6 or later, but this is not the preferred way, because it will take a lot longer to run – depending on your architecture, between two and three times as long.
+It is possible to translate with a CPython 2.6 or 2.7, but this is not the preferred way, because it will take a lot longer to run – depending on your architecture, between two and three times as long.
 So head to `our downloads`_ and get the latest stable version.